 To supplement our guide on US Visa types, we are adding related articles like this one on change of status.
 If you live in Montana, North Dakota or Wyoming and you needed information about change of status, please keep reading.
 Alternatively, if you know you need help, contact us.

-If you read the other articles or already understand about status, you know that when you admitted to the United States using the visa that you secured CBP gave you status here in the US.
+If you read the other articles or already understand about status, you know what happened when Customs and Border Patrol (CBP) admitted you to the United States.
+Using the visa that secured your entry, CBP gave you status here in the US.
 The status is the right to remain in the United States to pursue the activities allowed by the visa.
-United States Citizenship and Immigration Services (USCIS) is aware that people respond to opportunities or change their minds and need a new status.
+United States Citizenship and Immigration Services (USCIS) is aware that people respond to opportunities.
+Alternatively, people change their minds and need a new status.
 If you decide that you want to do something different than authorized by USCIS, you need a new status.

 Change of Status Examples

 An example or two will illustrate the concept.
-If someone arrived in B-2 tourist status, and while they were here learned of an opportunity to enroll in school, he or she would need a new status, F-1 to enroll in school.
+If someone arrived in B-2 tourist status, and while they were here learned of a school opportunity, he or she would need a new status, F-1 to enroll in school.
 Similarly, if CBP admitted you in J-1 to work on the three month work and travel program, if after it was over they wish to remain in the United States as a tourist, you would need a new status B-2 to remain in the United States.